1MahdiR/.motive.sh/README.md

 Now enter ```$ source ~/.bashrc``` in command line.

 Now everytime you make a new terminal session a welcome message and a quote will be printed.

+You can also add your own quotes and welcome message to the script easily